hggeorgiev/js-ts-ng-course/README.md

 # Angular Intro

 This course is intended to make quick introduction into JavaScript, TypeScript and Angular.
-It also deleivers introductory concepts on testing Angularapplications.

 ## JavaScript